microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 In this step, remove the resources that you created and no longer need.

 ### Delete the application

+When you delete the application, the service principal in your tenant is also deleted.
 The request returns a `204 No Content` response code.

 # [HTTP](#tab/http)
 <!-- {